seb-patron/machine-learning-stanford/README.md

 # Coursera Machine Learning Class
 ## Stanford's ML Class
 This repository contains the programming assignments for Coursera's Machine Learning Class by Stanford.
-All assignments are completed in Matlab as of right now, but I eventually plan to reimplement some of them in python.
+All assignments are completed in Matlab as of right now, and I have started reimplementing some of them as self containing ipython notebooks.

 ## Python Implementations